 Single hammocks are suitable for one average sized adult and the bed size width ranges from 39 to 50 inches.
 The length of single hammock beds typically range from 76 inches to 79 inches.

 Double hammocks are large enough to comfortably hold two average sized adults.
 The width of the bed ranges from 52 inches to 60 inches.
-The length of double hammock beds are usually 74 to 79 inches long.
+The length of double hammock beds is usually 74 to 79 inches long.

-Matrimonial or Queen sized hammocks are usually more than large enough for two average sized adults.
+Matrimonial or queen sized hammocks are usually more than large enough for two average sized adults.
 Our Matrimonial hammock beds are 69 inches wide by 79 inches long.

 Family or king sized hammocks are very large.
-The are designed to accommodate two to three average sized adults.
+They are designed to accommodate two to three average sized adults.
 The width of our family hammock bed is 79 inches wide by 79 inches long.